jackalstomper/AutomataSpeedrunMod/README.md

 Done!
 The game should now display a VC3Mod watermark on screen when loaded.
 The mod only makes changes **if you start as run from a new game!**

+## Toggling the mod on/off

+On initial installation the mod is turned off.
+The mod can be toggled on or off in the main menu using the HOME keyboard key, or X + Y on an xbox controller.
+The toggle state is saved between game reboots using a registry key at `Computer\HKEY_CURRENT_USER\Software\AutomataSpeedrunMod`.

 ## How does it work?